X Trends World News War Updates FATA Voices Russia Ukraine Isreal Hamas Trump 2.0 Hollywood Korea Elon Musk Auto Bollywood

 In simple words, America snatched Iraq’s future.
 There is no doubt that Saddam Hussein was a dictator.
 He tortured his own people.
 But the way America attacked without any concrete evidence clearly shows that the matter was not just about “justice” or “democracy“.
 The real motive was power and oil.

 We learn a big lesson from this whole matter: whenever powerful countries wage war, often the real reason is something else, and the public is told something else.
 America also did the same.
-The slogan of “Weapons of Mass Destruction” was to show the public, but the honest discussion inside was about oil and political dominance.
+The Weapons of Mass Destruction” slogan was meant to show the public, but the honest discussion inside was about oil and political dominance.

 How The US Stole IRAQ, Research Base Article